lucvsemr/ohjelmoinnin-perusteet/src/content/osa4/osa4-1.md

 value: 0
 ```

-* Section 3: Resetting the counter value
+* Osa 3: Resetting the counter value

 Create the method `public void Reset()` for the counter that resets the value of the counter to 0.
 For example: